ShanmukhaManoj11/CarND_Term1/P2_GermanTrafficSignsClassifier/writeup.md

 Following figure shows the top 5 predictions NN architecture provides for each image among the new test images

 ![alt text][test_predictions_NN_architecure]

+#### Comments on the accuracies achieved on the new test images

+Out of the 5 images downloaded from the web, NN architecture has wrongly predicted 2 of them and lenet architecture has wrongly predicted 1 of them.
+The reason for the wrong prediction might be the presence of backgound scene in the image.
+If notices carefully all the images used for triaining have above 80% of the pixels filled only with the sign related intensities and only less than 20% is background, but that's not the case in those images downloaded from web - more than 50% in the image contains backgound details.
+This might be a reason for the wrong predictions